jacobscorner/RoomWatcher/README.md

 * An open door can be closed.
 * A closed door can be opened unless its locked.
 * Locked door can be unlocked.
-* A door can be locked if its closed.
+* A door can be locked only if its closed.
 * Clients see the changes concurrently.

 ## Design